CLOSED CHURCHES WITHIN THE

 This congregation began in the early

-1800’s and met in a school house until trouble with the Methodist Protestants
+1800’s and met in a school house until trouble with

-prompted the congregation to erect their own building in 1835.
-This building stood on private land below the
+in 1835.
+This building stood on private

-razed.
-The present church was erected in
+been razed.
+The present church was

-1869.
-In 1917 the structure was raised
+erected in 1869.
+In 1917 the structure

-to allow for the addition of a basement.
+was raised to allow for the addition of a basement.

 Final disposition: